ardanlabs/python-go/pyext/README.md

 ```

 Highlights:
-- In line 03 we importing the "C" library.
+- In line 03 we import the "C" library.
 - In line 05 we mark `verify` as exported using the `//export` comment. *Don't*
   add a space between `//` to `export`
 - `verify` get a `*C.char` as parameter and returns `*C.char`.
 This is C's string